Bmingg/Real-time_Face_Recognition/README.md

 Step 4: Using LBPH to train and test on new images: lbph_test.ipynb

-Step 5: Real-time face recognition: TBD
+Step 5: Real-time face recognition: main.py

 Step 6: CLI wrap-up: TBD